slidevjs/slidev/docs/guide/install.md

 > Slidev requires [**Node.js >=18.0**](https://nodejs.org/)

-The best way to get started is by using our official starter template.
+The best way to get started is by using our official starter template:

 ::: code-group